danielefongo/playing-with-docker/README.md

 Go to the project directory.
 Build a Docker image from ```Dockerfile``` using this command:
 ```
-docker build -t myfirstdocker .
+docker build -t myfirstdocker ./main
 ```

-Then run the application using this command:
+Then run the container using this command:
 ```
 docker run -it myfirstdocker:latest
 ```